alex17-sys/stdlib-sniper/docs/strings/camel_to_snake.md

+---
+title: Camel to Snake Case
+description: Zero-dependency Python snippets for converting camelCase to snake_case using the standard library.
+keywords: acronyms, camel, case, clean, convert, custom, regex, separator, snake, string, text
+---

 # Camel to Snake Case

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for converting camelCase to snake_case using the standard library.

 4 snippets available in this sub-category.